pvasireddy-amd/mlir-aie/AIEDialect.md

 ```

 This operation defines packet-switched routing configuration for packets entering a switchbox.
-It references a port of the containing swithcbox, which be unique among other packetRules
+It references a port of the containing switchbox, which must be unique among other packetRules
 operations and [aie.connect]($aieconnect-aieconnectop) operations in the containing switchbox.
 It contains a region of up to 4 [aie.rule](#aierule-aiepacketruleop) operations.